Images of Roseola (Sixth Disease) (4)

 Roseola commonly occurs in children under 3.
 Substances from the mother’s immune system (maternal antibodies) protect the child from getting roseola before the age of 6 months; however, it can occur in children between the ages of 3 months to 4 years.

-If your child is otherwise well but has a high fever over 102 degrees Fahrenheit for 4 days followed by a rash on the trunk, he or she is likely to have roseola.
+If your child is otherwise well but has a high fever over 102 degrees Fahrenheit for 4 days, followed by a rash on the torso, he or she likely has roseola.

-The fever is followed immediately by the appearance of rose-pink, flat or slightly raised bumps 2–3 mm in diameter that begin on the trunk and may spread to the neck as well as the arms and legs (upper and lower extremities).
+The fever that accompanies roseola is followed immediately by the appearance of rose-pink, flat or slightly raised bumps 2–3 mm in diameter that begin on the torso and may spread to the neck as well as the arms and legs (upper and lower extremities).

 Roseola goes away without any treatment.
 However, you might:

-- Control the child's fever with acetaminophen (Tylenol®) or ibuprofen and cool sponge baths.
-(Do not use very cold water, ice, or alcohol rubs.)
+- Control the child’s fever with acetaminophen (Tylenol®) or ibuprofen and cool sponge baths.
+(Note: Do not use very cold water, ice, or alcohol rubs.)

 - Encourage the child to drink fluids to avoid dehydration.

-- Call the doctor if the fever does not go down with acetaminophen, if the child is difficult to wake up, or if the child is very irritable or appears very ill.
+- Call the doctor if the fever does not go down with acetaminophen (Tylenol), if the child is difficult to wake up, or if the child is very irritable or appears very ill.

 - If the child has convulsions or seizures due to fever, call the doctor or emergency room immediately.